“The Scratch Buffalo attitude to making the grinding, fuzzy, scuzzy, retro ’70s street rock they do is so gloriously refreshing.”– The Calgary Herald

 “[Scratch Buffalo] will have your head nodding along with their bashing guitar, smashing cymbals, dashing solos, and Naish’s impassioned vocal stylings.” – Beatroute

 “[Scratch Buffalo] will have you singing along in no time, not to mention dancing around your room.”– Canadian Beats

-After years as a solo performer, Chris Naish decided to create a band that could combine his autobiographic, psychedelic lyrics with a wild, garage rock sound.
-He decided to call the band “Scratch Buffalo,” based on a stuffed buffalo and his pool-playing ability.
+After years as a solo performer, Chris Naish decided to create a band that could combine his autobiographic, surreal lyrics with a loose power pop garage rock sound.

 In 2016, they released their first EP.
 The self-recorded “Wanna Know the Secret?” was featured in the Calgary Herald and Beatroute, and extensively played on college radio.

 This past year saw the release of their limited-edition cassette, “Seven Minutes in Heaven.”
 The tape was an entirely DIY project – the band recorded it, designed and printed the artwork, and even duplicated the tapes themselves.

 Scratch Buffalo continue to gig steadily and are currently working on their full-length debut.